rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 Godot, better CI and doc integration, among many more features that have previously been exclusive to the [GitHub repo][gd-github].

-This release also makes the the API much more more user-friendly than previous versions with more consistent naming, flatter module structure and fewer redundancies.
+This release also makes the API much more user-friendly than previous versions with more consistent naming, flatter module structure and fewer redundancies.

 Thank you to all of the contributors who made this possible!

-A full list of a the changes are available in the [changelog][gd-changelog].
+A full list of the changes is available in the [changelog][gd-changelog].

 [gd-announcement]: https://godot-rust.github.io/releases/
 [gd-changelog]: https://github.com/godot-rust/godot-rust/blob/master/CHANGELOG.md